 PCSE launched in September 2015, with the aim to create more efficient support services for NHS England - making administrative tasks faster and more efficient for users, standardising processes to ensure consistent service delivery across England, and ultimately, saving money for the NHS, that can be better used in the delivery of primary care services.

 The support we offer ranges from key administrative and payment services, to managing supplies, performers list and market entry applications through to moving medical records.
-We do this and more for GPs, Dentists, Opticians and Pharmacists as well as those working in the teams around them.
+We do this and more for GPs, Dentists, Optometrists and Pharmacists as well as those working in the teams around them.

 Our programme of improvement has streamlined processes and delivered several services to-date – read on to learn more about the next exciting developments coming soon.